Informfully/Documentation/docs/source/methods.rst

 * Subtracts the dislike from the total dislikes of all users participating in the experiment
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * articleQuestionId: Id of statement
-  * experimentId: Id of experiment user participates in
+  * experimentId: Id of the experiment the user participates in

 articles
 ---------